Private Placement Memorandum

 Now that you have an understanding of why you may want to use a PPM, let’s turn to what is typically included in a PPM.
-For the vast majority of private offerings, the securities laws only provide guidance on what may be disclosed in a PPM as opposed to specific requirements.
-The majority of the SEC’s resources are, understandably, spent on reporting companies (think Facebook and Apple), which do have disclosure requirements.
+For the vast majority of private offerings.
+The securities laws only provide guidance on what disclosed in a PPM as opposed to specific requirements.
 Due to this focus, most of the SEC’s guidance is related to these reporting companies.
-That being said, private offering practitioners have customarily taken this guidance and applied it to private offerings.
+Private offering practitioners have customarily taken this guidance.

 The most commonly included sections of a PPM are (i) a description of the issuer, (ii) a description of the terms of the offering, (iii) certain risk factors and disclosures, (iv) a subscription agreement and investor questionnaire, and (iv) a summary of any material agreements.
 Although these are the common elements of a PPM, every situation differs.

-Description of Business.
 To convince someone to invest in your company, you have to tell a good story.
-To do this, you must accurately depict your business, which is the reason a description of the business is often one of the first sections in the PPM.
-However, from a legal perspective, you must be careful in crafting this section so that you do not violate the prohibition against the use of fraud, materially false statements, omission of material information, or other acts to deceive another person with respect to the offering or selling of securities.
+However, from a legal perspective, you must be careful in crafting this section so that you do not violate the prohibition against the use of fraud, materially false statements, the omission of material information.
+Or other acts to deceive another person with respect to the offering or selling of securities.
 Committing securities fraud could result in an adverse judgment, penalties, fines, and even a right to rescind the purchase of securities.
 To further protect the issuer from claims of fraudulent sales, an issuer may also give prospective investors access to key corporate documents and source material to back up the information in the PPM.

-The Offering.
 This section often describes the terms of the deal and generally, a broad summary of the main documents involved in the deal (e.g., corporate documents and stockholders agreements).
-Questions often addressed in this section include: how much equity is being offered, price of the shares, whether there a minimum purchase amount, what rights investors will have, and who is eligible to invest.
+Questions often addressed section how much equity.
+Price of the shares, whether there a minimum purchase amount.
+What rights investors will have.
+And who is eligible to invest.